-Step 1. submitting a manuscript
+Step 1.
+Submitting a Manuscript

-Types of Contributions:
+Types of Contributions

-- The subject matter makes it difficult to follow the formatting instructions
+- the subject matter makes it difficult to follow the formatting instructions.

-- More detailed directions for preparing manuscripts are required
+- more detailed directions for preparing manuscripts are required.

-All submissions should contain:
+All submissions should contain the following:

-Step 2: revising a manuscript
+Step 2: Revising a Manuscript

-Detailed revision requests will be sent to corresponding author by the editor via e-mail.
+When a manuscript is accepted after peer review, detailed revision requests will be sent to a corresponding author by the editor via e-mail through the Manuscript Fast Track system.
 You may be asked to incorporate changes and edits, and address questions and concerns indicated by the reviewer(s).
-The editor will advise as to which documents on Manuscript Fast Track need to be consulted, or will send you revision instructions directly via email.
+The editor will advise as to which documents on Manuscript Fast Track need to be consulted or will send you revision instructions directly via email.
 Please incorporate all changes indicated by the editor and reviewer(s).
 If you disagree with changes suggested by the editor or the reviewer(s), please detail your reasoning in a separate cover letter.

 Accepted Manuscript Revision Return Deadline

-Step 3: manuscript publication
+Step 3: Manuscript Publication

 You will be able to review the revised galley proofs as many times as needed, assuming the edits are minor in nature.
 Any significant changes requested to the text, layout, tables, or figures at this stage will be charged a minimum fee of $55 per hour of time expended.
 Thus, we encourage authors to make any significant changes to their manuscript prior to submitting your revised manuscript to the editors.

-Authors will receive an ADA accessible .PDF of their published article for their free use in creating reprints.
-Reprints of whole issues or a CD with .PDF files of an issue are available as additional purchases.
-Contact the editor for quotes.
+Authors will receive an ADA accessible PDF of their published article for their free use in creating reprints.
+Reprints of whole issues or PDF files of an issue are available as additional purchases.
+Contact the Managing Editor for a quote.

-- 45 USD per black and white galley-proof page.
+- 55 USD per black and white galley-proof page.
 A galley-proof page is roughly equivalent to 2.5 manuscript pages (double space, Times 12 pt font), not including figures or tables.

 Copyright: Upon publication, the copyright passes to the journal.
-Permission must be obtained from the Editor to reprint an article or a part of an article published in Aquatic Mammals.
+Permission must be obtained from the Managing Editor to reprint an article or a part of an article published in Aquatic Mammals.